-A buzzing metropolis at the heart of the Sunshine State, Brisbane is bursting with vibrant culture, world class cuisine and exciting entertainment.
+A buzzing subwaypolis at the heart of the Sunshine State, Brisbane is bursting with vibrant culture, world class cuisine and exciting entertainment.
 It’s a city that’s rapidly growing and is now Australia’s third largest, so we wouldn’t blame you for thinking that to see the best that Brisbane has to offer in 72 hours might prove to be a challenge.
 Now, this is where we come in handy.
 We know the city back to front and we know there’s certain things you just can’t miss, so, to ensure you don’t overlook any must-see’s whilst you’re down under, we’re opening our little black book to give you an exclusive Aussie low down.
 Without further adieu, here’s 72 hours in Brisbane, Black Tomato style…

 Day 1 – Culture & Architecture

 Begin your Brisbane exploration with a walk around the city’s cultural precinct: South Bank Parklands.
 Host to regular markets, festivals and even a “city beach”, the parklands – as it’s also known – provides the perfect introduction to the relaxed vibe of the Brisbane lifestyle.
 Conveniently, South Bank is a hot bed of creative and cultural offerings.
-Exclusive blockbuster exhibitions share the stage with inspiring theatre productions and independent and niche local performances and exhibitions.
+Exclusive blockbuster exhibitions share the stage with inspiring theater productions and independent and niche local performances and exhibitions.
 The Cultural Centre at South Bank includes Queensland Art Gallery, Gallery of Modern Art, Queensland Museum and Science Centre.
 Grab a guide to take you round the 5 story Gallery of Modern Art.
 It’s internationally known for its collections of contemporary and Indigenous Australian art, as well as the spectacular Asia Pacific region.

 For lunch, enjoy the delicious offerings at the award winning Stokehouse Brisbane or, if you prefer the sand and salt water, the South Bank Surf Club, situated just a few paces from the playful Streets Beach, offers a casual approach to waterfront dining.